hkbelagali/propaq/docs/guides/streaming.md

 accumulator.merge_from_file(PauliTermStreamer.from_file("propagated_terms.gz"))
 ```

-This allows users to partition an observable into multiple separate propagation runs,
+This enables distributed propagation runs, where different nodes write their own term sums
-and consolidate the results afterwards.
+to disk, and the results are merged later on a single node for post-processing and analysis.

 ## Worked examples